MrLately/Mini-Panel/README.md

 any action button is pressed, it will run get status for an immidiate refresh.

-At this point it only works with one server because
-I only have one.
-If anyone would like to add that ability feel free.
+At this point it only shows multiple servers but can only control first in the list.
+I will make a function to work with the instance selection dropdown unless anyone else would like to show me how its done.
 I'd love to see it get better in the wild.

 enjoy!